bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 Initially, the data points are randomly distributed on the graph.

-Selecting an orange dot reveals the `name` of that particular animal.
+Hovering over an orange dot reveals the `name` of that particular animal.
 Selecting a particular dot causes the table row for that animal to be highlighted in blue.

-Holding the shift button allows students to select multiple dots in the graphical display, or multiple rows in the table.
+Holding the shift button allows you to select multiple dots in the graphical display, or multiple rows in the table.

 ---